stgl/pymccrgb/README.md

 returns are not available.

-It is intended for scientists in geomorphology, forest ecology, or planetary science who wish to classify points structure from motion, stereo photogrammetry, or multi-spectral lidar datasets.
+It is intended for scientists in geomorphology, forest ecology, or planetary science who wish to classify points in structure from motion, stereo photogrammetry, or multi-spectral lidar datasets.

 ## Getting started